-This is one of the toughest loops in the Catskills.
-With awe-inspired views, extensive first growth and subalpine forests, lean-tos,, and mountain springs with sparkling chilled water this trip has something for everyone.
+The Burroughs Range Loop is one of the most challenging loops in the Catskills.
+With awe-inspired views, extensive first growth and subalpine forests, lean-tos, designated campsites, and mountain springs with sparkling chilled water, this trip has something for everyone.

-The length of the loop is about 15 miles and you have 3 trail-heads to pick from to start all which give this trip a different flavor.
-If you start at the Woodland State Campground and ascend The Wittenberg the ascent in this trip is about 5,000’ total.
-This includes all ascents, not just along the Range Trail.
+The length of the loop is about 15 miles, and you have three trail-heads to pick from to start, all of which give this trip a different flavor.
+If you start at the Woodland State Campground and ascend The Wittenberg, this trip’s ascent is about 5,000’ total.
+These stats include all ascents, not just along the Range Trail.
 The most notable ascents are from the campground to The Wittenberg and the climb on the north side of Slide Mountain.

-Camping opportunities present themselves often making this a nice 2 or 3-day backpacking trip.
-If you wish to avoid some of the up hills, one option is hiking from the Slide Mountain Trailhead.
+Camping opportunities present themselves often, making this an excellent two or 3-day backpacking trip.
+If you wish to avoid some of the uphills, one option is hiking from the Slide Mountain Trailhead.

 Tip: you can shave some climbing by using a connector trail via the Winnisook Club property.